Aditya9056/smush-repo/readme.txt

 = 2.0.6.4 =

 * Updated: Skip webp images
-* Fixed: Warning and Notices
+* Fixed: Warning and Notices (Media Library not loading)
+* Fixed: Smush full size image if no other sizes are available
 * Added: Detailed text for stats and settings

 = 2.0.6.3 =